 A rather interesting tourist attraction

-I paid a visit to Sedlec Ossuary, Bohemia to the cemetery of the catholic Church of All Saints in Kutná Hora, Bohemia.
-On entering the crypt, I experienced the magnitude of being in such close proximity to the 40,000 human remains that have been beautifully and artistically laid to rest there.
-The bones were placed inside the ossuary after being moved from the graveyard outside, which used to be one of the most popular in Europe.
+I paid a visit to Sedlec Ossuary, to the cemetery of the catholic Church of All Saints in Kutná Hora, Bohemia.
+On entering the crypt, I experienced the magnitude of being in such close proximity to the 40,000 human remains that have been artistically laid to rest there.
+The human bones were placed inside the ossuary after being moved from the graveyard outside, which used to be one of the most popular in Europe.

 There are vast pyramids of bones in each corner and numerous gentle designs.
-I expected creepiness yet instead I experienced being spiritually moved by the sensitivity of thought, that the half-blind monk from the 15th century, put into this sublime skeletal orchestration.
+I expected creepiness, yet instead I experienced being spiritually moved by the sensitivity of thought, that the half-blind monk from the 15th century, put into this sublime skeletal orchestration.
 Being amongst all these old bones gave me a profound sense of connectedness to the fleeting impermanence of life.
-There was a calm peaceful atmosphere of respect and intrigue from the visitors.
+There was a calm, peaceful atmosphere of respect and intrigue from the visitors.

 Garlands of skulls